Ubisoft: Continued expansion (2003–2015)

+Gameloft, founded in 1999 by Michel Guillemot as a separate venture from Ubisoft to explore games for mobile phones, was closely tied to Ubisoft and had a right of first refusal to port any Ubisoft game to mobile.
+Gameloft began releasing ports of Ubisoft games 2006 and 2007, including several Assassin's Creed games.
+In 2007, Ubisoft sold their stake in Gameloft to Credit Agricole, though maintained the development partnerships for its games.
+Gameloft continued to be one of the leading mobile developers, particularly after the introduction of the iPhone in 2007.
+Over time, Ubisoft shifted from licensing to publishers like GameLoft to creating their own development studios for mobile games around 2010, and by 2015, mobile game sales had made up 26% of Ubisoft's revenues, in part due to heavy usage within China.

+In July 2008, Ubisoft made the acquisition of Hybride Technologies, a Piedmont-based studio.
+In November 2008, Ubisoft acquired Massive Entertainment from Activision.
+In January 2013, Ubisoft acquired South Park: The Stick of Truth from THQ for $3.265 million.

 Ubisoft announced plans in 2013 to invest $373 million into its Quebec operations over 7 years.
 The publisher is investing in the expansion of its motion capture technologies and consolidating its online games operations and infrastructure in Montreal.
 By 2020, the company would employ more than 3,500 staff at its studios in Montreal and Quebec City.
-In February 2013, it began offering games from third-party publisher including Electronic Arts and Warner Bros.
+In February 2013, it began offering games from third-party publishers including Electronic Arts and Warner Bros.
 Interactive Entertainment on Uplay and its own games to EA's Origin.

 In July 2013, Ubisoft announced a breach in its network resulting in the potential exposure of up to 58 million accounts including usernames, email address, and encrypted passwords.
 The firm denied any credit/debit card information could have been compromised, issued directives to all registered users to change their account passwords, and recommended updating passwords on any other website or service where a same or similar password had been used.
 All the users who registered were emailed by the Ubisoft company about the breach and a password change request.
 Ubisoft promised to keep the information safe.